Discovery document

 URL of the token endpoint.
 When using an authorization code grant (the most-commonly used grant type), the client must visit the token endpoint and exchange an authorization code for an identity token, an access token, and a refresh token.
 In addition, the token endpoint is also used to redeem refresh tokens for new access tokens.

-A typical token endpoint URL looks like the following:
+A typical token endpoint URL looks similar to this:

 https://v1.api.us.janrain.com/e0a70b4f-1eef-4856-bcdb-f050fee66aae/login/token